pwwang/immunopipe/docs/preparing-input.md

 ### Genes/Features to visualize for Seurat object

-If you have a set of genes/features of interest, you can provide a file with those genes, one gene per line, to `SeuratClusterStats.envs.exprs.genes` for:
+If you have a set of genes/features of interest, you can provide a file with those genes, one gene per line, to `SeuratClusterStats.envs.exprs.features` for:

 - Ridge plots using [`Seurat::RidgePlot()`](https://satijalab.org/seurat/reference/ridgeplot),
 - Violin plots using [`Seurat::VlnPlot()`](https://satijalab.org/seurat/reference/vlnplot),